krishaamer/green-filter-research/research/literature/ai.md

 -   @SustainableShoppingSaving2023 My bedtime story about shopping, saving, and investing.
 -   @tuWhatShouldData2023 LLMs can be used as data analysts.
+-   The main problem with LLMs is ***hallucinations**,* the language models are able to generate text that is confident and eloquent yet entirely wrong.
+Jack Krawczyk, the product lead for Google’s Bard:
+    “Bard and ChatGPT are large language models, not knowledge models.
+    They are great at generating human-sounding text, they are not good at ensuring their text is fact-based.
+Why do we think the big first application should be Search, which at its heart is about finding true information?”

 ## Human-AI Interaction {#human-ai-interaction}